 The Rich Widow After Gustav Mahler died, Alma was a rich widow thanks to her widow's pension and inheritance from her husband.
 She had an affair with composer Franz Schreker and rejected marriage to Joseph Fraenkel, Mahler's doctor.
 She also had an affair with biologist Paul Kammerer.
 When she left him, he threatened to shoot himself at Mahler's grave.

-In 1912, her stepfather, Carl Moll, asked the Austrian artist Oskar Kokoschka to paint a picture of Alma.
+In 1912, her stepfather, Carl Moll, asked the 26-year-old Austrian artist Oskar Kokoschka to paint a picture of the 33-year-old Alma.
 Kokoschka immediately fell in love with her and over the years, sent her more than 400 love letters.
 They started a world-famous affair in which he painted her whenever they stopped making love.
 She soon became pregnant and had an abortion.
 Kokoschka was a crazy masochist.
 He used to ask her to hit him while he was climaxing.
 In return, she was incredibly cruel to him and would live apart from him while she was having her many affairs.
 Kokoschka repeatedly asked Alma to marry him, but she always refused because she had to endure Kokoschka's insane jealousy of her dead husband, Gustav Mahler.
 According to Alma, he also dreamed of killing Mahler's doctor, Fraenkel, because Fraenkel wanted to marry her.
 A movie based on her life story, "Bride of the Wind" (2003) focuses on her affair with Kokoschka in detail.

-Marriage #2 Walter Gropius, 1915-1923 While she was still living with Kokoshka, she wrote to her former lover Walter Gropius: "I long for a will that would wisely guide me away from what I've acquired, back to what is inborn."
+Marriage #2 Walter Gropius, 1915-1923 While she was still living with Kokoshka, she wrote to her former lover Walter Gropius, "I long for a will that would wisely guide me away from what I've acquired, back to what is inborn."
 Gropius was ecstatic and asked her to marry him.

-Marriage #3: Franz Werfel, 1929 to his death in 1945 At age 50, she finally married Franz Werfel because, unlike Gropius, Werfel did not bring up her past affairs; and he knew a lot about classical music.
-As you would expect, she soon tired of him and wrote in her diary: "I don't love him anymore."
+Marriage #3: Franz Werfel, 1929 to his death in 1945 At age 50, she finally married Franz Werfel because, unlike Gropius, Werfel did not bring up her past affairs, and he knew a lot about classical music.
+As you would expect, she soon tired of him and wrote in her diary, "I don't love him anymore."
 She did not divorce him, but they lived apart much of the time.
 She forced Werfel to give up being Jewish as a condition for their marriage.
 She had supported the Nazis and had a relationship with a theology professor and priest, Johannes Hollnsteiner, who supported Hitler.
 She was reported to have rented an apartment for that affair, and while still married to Werfel, she spent a lot of time with conductor Bruno Walter.

-On to America On March 12, 1938, Austria's Anschluss to the German Reich put her and her half-Jewish daughter, Anna, in great danger.
+On to America On March 12, 1938, Austria's Anschluss to the German Reich put Alma and her half-Jewish daughter, Anna, in great danger.
 She had Nazi leanings and wrote about Franz in her diary: "two people who, after 20 years together, speak two different languages, and whose racial difference could not be overcome."
 She was in danger because she had been married to two Jewish men, and Werfel had written several satirical plays lampooning the Nazi totalitarian regime.
 They escaped to France, but in 1940, the Germans invaded France and they hid in the little town of Lourdes in the foothills of the Pyrenees.
 There Franz and Alma hid in the homes of courageous families whose parents knew Bernadette Soubirous and saw her miraculous healing powers.
 Franz Werfel promised that if they got out of there alive, he would tell the world about Bernadette.
 They got to America and settled in Los Angeles, where Werfel wrote his best-selling novel "The Song of Bernadette", which was made into a prize-winning film in 1943.